 Is there a deadline for submission of applications?

 When should I apply?

-We recommend that you apply as soon as possible after the application site becomes available on November 15.
+We recommend that you apply as soon as possible after the application site becomes available in mid-November.

 How late will you accept applications?

 All applications and supporting documents must be received by 11:59 p.m.
 EST (Eastern Standard Time) on February 1.
 Applicants will not be able to submit an application after 11:59 p.m.
 EST on February 1.

 Can I update my application from last year?

 No, you will need to reapply and request new letters from your references.

 Is there a deadline for receipt of my reference letters?